 DETAILS OF ESTABLISHMENT OF VIGIL MECHANISM FOR DIRECTORS AND EMPLOYEES

 The Board of Directors of the Company has approved the Vigil Mechanism in terms ofprovisions of Section 177 of Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 for Directors and employees of the Company toreport to the management concerns about unethical behavior actual or suspected fraud orviolation of the policy.
 The same has also been hosted on the website of the Company.During the year ended 31st March 2018 two complaints were received under Vigil Mechanismand out of which one complaint was resolved and one complaint was pending as on 31stMarch 2018.

 DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to the provisions of clause (c) of sub-section (3) of Section134 of the Companies Act 2013 Directors hereby states that: (a) in the preparation ofthe annual accounts the applicable accounting standards have been followed along withproper explanation relating to material departures;

 (b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period; (c) the directors have taken properand sufficient care for the maintenance of adequate accounting records in accordance withthe provisions of this Act for safeguarding the assets of the Company and for preventingand detecting fraud and other irregularities; (d) the directors have prepared the annualaccounts on a going concern basis; (e) the directors have laid down internal financialcontrols to be followed by the Company and that such internal financial controls areadequate and are operating effectively; and (f) the directors have devised proper systemsto ensure compliance with the provisions of all applicable laws and that such systems areadequate and operating effectively.

 The Board of Directors sincerely thanks and wishes to place on record its appreciationof the Ministry of Petroleum and Natural Gas Government of India State Governments ofGujarat and Kerala Promoters of the Company Engie (erstwhile GDF Suez)

 | ||For and on behalf of the Board of Directors |

-|Place : New Delhi ||(K.D.
-Tripathi) |
+|Place : New Delhi ||(Dr. M. M. Kutty) |

-|Date : 8th August 2017 ||Chairman |
+|Date : August 6 2018 ||Chairman |